 The rising threat of an active shooter in the United States has put a new light on the need for more awareness and resources around protecting citizens and students alike from the dangers of community violence.
-While there is no fool-proof plan available in order to completely rid the country of active shooters, helping to reduce the risk of exposure to life-threatening situations should be the goal of active shooter safety procedures.
+While there is no fool-proof plan available in order to completely rid the country of threats, helping to reduce the risk of exposure to life-threatening situations should be the goal of active shooter safety procedures.

 According to the Federal Bureau of Investigations (FBI), active shooter events have seen a significant rise in the last decade.
 Between 2014 and 2015, the U.S. saw 20 active shooter incidents, representing six times as many incidents from a decade before.
 Communities need to be better prepared and more aware of these facts and the threats they face at any given moment with active shooter issues.

 Here are some ways that safety can be maximized during a threat.

 A good first step for citizens and students is to be aware of their surroundings.
 If they see anything suspicious, they should be encouraged to let an authority figure know right away.
 Resources and specific response plans promoted by workplaces, schools, houses of worship, and local municipalities should be sought after as well if only to stay educated and aware.

 When visiting a building, especially for the first time, always look for accessible exits nearby and map out potential places to hide.
 Whether you’re out to eat, at school, at work, or out shopping, there are always areas to find safety, such as behind heavy doors or furniture.